maximilianone/Tutorials_1/tutorials/abap-connectivity-daemon-simple/abap-connectivity-daemon-simple.md

 ## Details
 ### You will learn
-- How to create and run an ABAP Daemon
+- How to create and run an ABAP Daemon Test
 - How to send PCP messages to an ABAP Daemon